agormp/seqconverter/README.md

-  --subseqrename        When extracting sub-sequences: add '_START_STOP' to seqnames --windows WSIZE       Extract all overlapping sequence windows of size WSIZE --degap               Remove all gap characters from sequences --remcols INDEX LIST  Remove listed columns from alignment.
+  --subseqrename        When extracting sub-sequences: add '_START_STOP' to seqnames --windows WSIZE       Extract all overlapping sequence windows of size WSIZE --degap               Remove all gap characters from sequences --remcols INDEX-LIST  Remove listed columns from alignment.
 Columns can be indicated as
                         comma-separated list of indices, and as ranges.
 Example:
                         --remcols=10,15,22-40,57
   --remambigcols        Remove columns where one or more residues are ambiguity symbols